How To Relieve Headaches And Migraines With Massage

 Tension Headache / Migraines

-While tension and migraine headaches are very different, massage therapy is proven to, and has been used since ancient times to effectively reduce the pain from both in a similar way.
-If you are experiencing one of these types of headaches – try these self-massage techniques:
+While tension and migraine headaches are very different, massage therapy is proven to effectively reduce the pain from both in a similar way.
+Likewise, massage has been used since ancient times to relieve headache pain.
+So, if you are experiencing one of these types of headaches – try these self-massage techniques:

 These massage techniques may help to provide some immediate relief from these types of headache pain but we recommend working with an experienced massage therapist on a regular basis for further relief and to hopefully help prevent future symptoms.